 Nonprofit Purchasing Policy: 4 Considerations to Make

-In this blog, we outline the four key considerations you need to make when writing a nonprofit purchasing policy so that you can produce a clear, concise, and easy-to-digest rulebook that minimizes the risk of non-compliance, and that reduces wasted spend.
+In this blog, we outline the four key considerations you need to make when writing a nonprofit purchasing policy so that you can produce a clear, concise, and digestible rulebook that minimizes the risk of non-compliance and reduces rogue spending.

 Before we begin: the five methods of procurement

-Uniform Guidance, as outlined by the U.S. Office of Management and Budget (OMB), remains to be the standard for regulatory compliance in the nonprofit space since their introduction in 2014.
+Uniform Guidance, as outlined by the U.S. Office of Management and Budget (OMB), remains the standard for regulatory compliance in the nonprofit space since its introduction in 2014.

-Under Uniform Guidance, spend management rules apply to all federal awards and contracts where there is the use of government capital to obtain goods and services that help further a nonprofit’s cause.
+Under Uniform Guidance, spend management rules apply to all federal awards and contracts where government capital is used to obtain goods and services that help further a nonprofit’s cause.

-To ensure compliance, it’s important to know these rules inside and out, and although they evolve year over year, keeping up with the changes is a necessary part of responsible spending.
+To ensure compliance, it’s important to know these rules inside and out.
+Although they evolve year over year, keeping up with the changes is a necessary part of responsible spending.

 Here are the five basic principles of procurement, as outlined by Uniform Guidance: